kyma-project/api-gateway/docs/contributor/adr/0011-module-status.md

 Consequences: As the initial installation could be considered the most important moment to observe the `Processing` state, this solution would be a good compromise between the removal of the state and keeping it in the API.
 However, this would mean that the `Processing` state handling logic cannot be entirely removed from the module.

+### Solution 4

+Proposal: Same as 3, but switch back to `Processing` when user changes configuration of the APIGateway Custom Resource.

+Consequences: This is technically harder to implement as it requires retention of the previously applied state.

+## Decision

+The team decided to start with solution 3 with possibility to extend the logic further to solution 4 later, if needed.